Your guide to summer in Wellington

 Visit an island, scream in a stadium, or indulge in ice cream.
 Here’s how to enjoy some of Wellington’s best summer days.

 The quality of Wellington’s cafés, restaurants, and bars is not confined to the inner city.
-There are many great options in surrounding neighbourhoods.

 One of the city’s most iconic experiences, Wellington Cable Car leads to some of the best views of the capital.

-This pest-proof ‘urban island’ is the closest thing you’ll find to experiencing what New Zealand was like before humans.
+This pest-proof ‘urban island’ is a great way to experience what New Zealand was like before humans.

 Wellington’s contemporary art gallery is a dynamic cultural presence.
 You’ll find exhibitions that delight and challenge.